legitbox/BDSX-Manager-plus/README.md

  # to fix
   - program crashes when opening a file that doesnt exist
   - UI jittering while using the console
+  - error when running a command, when the server is offline

  # crap to do
   - rework the joined players detection system